epfl-ada/ada-2024-project-sar/README.md

    List of trope names ocurring in each movie.

 **Methods:**
-To explore the relationship between Bechdel test scores and other variables in the dataset, we primarily conducted linear regression analyses to identify potential patterns.
-The next step involves performing propensity score matching to determine which variables act as confounders in these relationships.

-For Part 3, we plan to apply techniques from the "Handling Text Data" lectures.
-This will involve analyzing movie summaries to identify lexical fields associated with higher or lower Bechdel test scores, uncovering the language patterns linked to gender representation.

 - **Data collection:** Gather data on movies, including box office revenue, critical ratings, budgets, genres, release years, and attributes of lead actors (age, height, ethnicity, character type).
 Collect Bechdel Test scores for films across different time periods and genres to evaluate the depth of female representation.
 - **Trend analysis:** Perform descriptive analysis to understand general trends in female representation across genres and decades.
 Analyze correlations between Bechdel Test scores, box office revenue, critical ratings, and other success metrics.
 - **Regression analysis:** Build a predictive model to map actor attributes (age, height, ethnicity, character type) and film characteristics (budget, genre, release year) to success metrics like revenue and ratings.
+To explore the relationship between Bechdel test scores and other variables in the dataset, we primarily conducted linear regression analyses to identify potential patterns
 - **Bechdel test analysis:** Evaluate the progression of female representation quality based on the depth of on-screen interactions.
 - **Comparative Analysis:** Examine male and female representation in similar roles to uncover hidden disparities.

+The next step involves performing propensity score matching to determine which variables act as confounders in these relationships.
+For milestone 3, we plan to apply techniques from the "Handling Text Data" lectures.
+This will involve analyzing movie summaries to identify lexical fields associated with higher or lower Bechdel test scores, uncovering the language patterns linked to gender representation.

 **Proposed timeline:**

 **Organization within the team:**